radageorgieva/Disease_Prediction/README.md

 - You're better off using virtual environment
 - Find all required packages and their corresponding version in the file requirements.txt

+## Full Article
+The full article describing data handling, deployment and optimization of models and techniques applied for bias detection and mitigation is available in the attached PDF called Detection and Reduction of Gender Bias in Acute Liver Failure Prediction.
 ## Conclusions of the project

 The aim of this paper was to determine whether representation biases exists in machine